konstantinakatmada/stopwatch/README.md

 ## No bugs or quirky behaviour

 ## Any build tools, instructions or other things you think a good project should include

+---

+## How to view this page

+You can use a live version of this timer by clicking at the GitHub page latest deployment at the right.
+Alternatively, save the repo locally and view all the folders and files by entering the command "git clone" followed by the url of this repo at the CLI of your choice.